FrancescoMagliocco/vim-uctags/README.md

 ### Perl
 I can not emphasize enough the gain in performance when using Perl, especially on large projects.
-You do not need any knowledge whatsoever on how to use Perl to take advantage of it offers.
+You do not need any knowledge whatsoever on how to use Perl to take advantage of what it offers.

 See [Compiling Vim with Perl Interface][perl-compiling] for instructions on how to compile Vim with the Perl Interface.
 If you installed Vim using your